Ziga-cyber/litNaloga/README.md

 - The programe uses Chrome 91.0.4472.101.
 In case you have a newer/older version installed download the correct version of Chrome driver from https://chromedriver.chromium.org/downloads.
 - Change the 16th line of ChromeLauncher so that the "/Users/ziga/LIT_Transit/chromedriver" matches the loction of your driver.
 - Import the Maven projct ingo Eclipse/Intelij IDEA
-- Run the program as a Java aplication.
+- Run the program as a Java aplication inside src/main/java/selenium/ChromeLauncher.java .

 # Usages:
 - Java 13